reydelleon/civicdata.github.io/README.md

 This is the repository that powers http://www.civicdataalliance.org.

-This site uses the Minmal Mistakes Jekyll theme.
+This site uses the Minimal Mistakes Jekyll theme.

 *Template Samples*: http://mmistakes.github.io/minimal-mistakes/